A Local UX Professional Non-Profit Organization

 Samantha Muscat-Scherr, Chair

 Samantha is a UX/UI designer at Cascade Public Media, home to Seattle’s PBS station and the non-profit news site Crosscut.
 Combining user-centered techniques with 10 years of visual design experience, she enjoys seeing projects from preliminary research to prototype.
 Samantha is passionate about inclusive design.
-Over the past three years, she has advocated for web accessibility best practices in her current role, and enjoyed volunteering with and designing for older adults.
+She advocates for web accessibility best practices in her current role, and enjoys volunteering with and designing for older adults.